LyalinDotCom/Flash/README.md

 When using Gemini (cloud mode), Flash employs a sophisticated multi-agent architecture:

+### Main Agent (Router)
-- **Main Agent**: Analyzes your request and decides whether to handle it directly or delegate
+The main agent analyzes your request and decides whether to:
-- **I/O Agent**: Specialized in file operations (reading/writing files)
-- **Image Agent**: Specialized in generating and manipulating images
+- Respond directly for general questions
+- Delegate to a specialized sub-agent
+- Ask for clarification if the request is ambiguous

+### Specialized Sub-Agents:

+#### 📋 I/O Agent
+- **Description**: Handles file reading and writing operations in the current directory
+- **Tools**: read_file, write_file
+- **Example prompts**:
+  - "read the package.json file"
+  - "save this to notes.txt"
+  - "create a shopping list"
+  - "show me what's in config.json"

+#### 📋 Image Generation Agent
+- **Description**: Handles image generation, manipulation, and saving.
+Can generate images from text prompts and combine multiple source images.
+- **Tools**: generate_image, read_file, write_image
+- **Example prompts**:
+  - "generate an image of a sunset over mountains"
+  - "create a logo for my startup"
+  - "combine these two images"
+  - "add this object to my photo"

+#### 📋 CLI Assistant
-- **CLI Assistant**: Executes terminal commands based on natural language
+- **Description**: Executes terminal commands based on natural language requests.
+Can check prerequisites, run commands with live output, and handle complex multi-step operations.
-- **Smart Delegation**: Automatically routes tasks to the right agent
+- **Tools**: execute_command
+- **Example prompts**:
+  - "deploy to firebase"
+  - "run the build process"
+  - "start the development server"
+  - "install dependencies"
+  - "run tests"

-Examples:
+### Usage Examples:
 - "What's the capital of France?" → Main agent responds directly
 - "Save the capitals of Europe to a file" → Delegates to I/O agent
 - "Generate an image of a mountain" → Delegates to Image agent
 - "Deploy to production" → Delegates to CLI assistant
-- "Run the build process" → Delegates to CLI assistant
+- "Build and run tests" → CLI assistant handles multi-step tasks

 ## File Operations